opis/closure/README.md

 echo $greet(); // hello
 ```

-A full rewrite was necessary to keep this project compatible with the PHP's new features, such as
+_A full rewrite was necessary to keep this project compatible with the PHP's new features, such as attributes, enums,
-attributes, enums, readonly properties, named parameters, anonymous classes and so on.
+read-only properties, named parameters, anonymous classes, and so on.
-This wasn't an easy task, the latest attempt involved using FFI extension in exotic ways, and still failed hard.
+This wasn't an easy task, as the latest attempt involved using the FFI extension in exotic ways, and it still failed hard.
-The main problem was that very often the closures were bound to some object, thus in order to preserve functionality
+The main problem was that very often the closures were bound to some object, thus in order to preserve functionality, we had
-we had to serialize the object too.
-Since we had to do arbitrary data serialization, we decided to make this project
+to serialize the object too.
+Since we had to do arbitrary data serialization, we decided to make this project about arbitrary
-about arbitrary data serialization, providing support for serializing closures but also adding easier ways to
+data serialization, providing support for serializing closures but also adding more effortless ways to serialize custom objects._
-serialize custom objects.

-Starting with v4, **Opis Closure** is about arbitrary data serialization not just closure serialization.
+Starting with v4, **Opis Closure** is not just about closure serialization but also about arbitrary data serialization.

 ## Migrating from 3.x